zoejane/rqcli/README.md

 - Options: `-u`, `--update`, updates your certifications.

 **assigned**
-- _Notifies the user of submissions that are assigned to them._
+- _Notifies the user of all submissions that are currently assigned to them._

 **assign**
 - _Starts requesting the Udacity Review API queue for assignments of the type specified in the commands arguments._